openstax/napkin-notes/kevin/personalized_exercise_behavior_hw.md

 Cons:  Personalized problem will cover different topics than those covered on the current HW.
 This could potentially confound spacing effects on the spaced practice problems.

-## Kevin's Comments

-We need to consider that allowing students to "game" the PEs opens up the possibility that we won't gather *any* meaningful personalization data - just imagine if *every* student games the PE selection by sandbagging their preliminary answers to the CEs.
-Is this an acceptable risk from business/product/research POVs?
-For Alpha?
-For the fall?